fumzy123/faq-accordion-component/README.md

 ## My process

 ### Understanding the HTML Structure
-I start with the Mobile View:
+1. I start with the Mobile View:
-  What I am seeing is an h1 tag and an image in a flexbox.
+  - What I am seeing is an h1 tag and an image in a flexbox.
 Flexbox has some margin to add space between the flexbox and the list.

-  The list is a list of div elements that are flexboxes because they have an image with the text.
+  - The list is a list of div elements that are flexboxes because they have an image with the text.

-  How do I make them an accordion thou.
+  - How do I make them an accordion thou.
 How do I add an extra div that only gets revealed when the image is clicked.

+2. I am currently working on the Background Image:
+  a.
+How do I make the Image the entire width of the browser window ?
+I simply set the width of the image to be 100%.
+This way it takes the full width of the image container that it is in.

+  b.
+How do I make the FAQ container float in front of the image and background ?
+I need the faq's container out of the html document flow.
+I want it to float in front of the background image container.

+  There are two ways that I am thinking of achieving this
+  - Find a way to set the background of the body to both color and image pattern.
+Then use a flexbox to center the FAQs container in the middle of the page.

+  - Use Absolute positioning to place the FAQs container in the middle of the page.